-My work incorporates decontraction techniques, stretching, massage, release techniques, and energetic components.
+My work incorporates decontraction techniques, stretching, release techniques, and massage; often in combination.
 Movement is the most fundamental principle in the Chinese view of health and I work in accord with this view, restoring movement of and movement through the structures of the body.
 I often start by using decontraction techniques to inhibit or turn off the patterns that are imposing limitations on the joints.
 Enabling joint movement allows greater access and the process goes somewhat like unraveling a tangled ball of string or removing a knot from a shoelace.
 The work is a partnership and depends on my following what your body tells me and listening intently to what you tell me.
-I do not separate the physical from the energetic because they are not different things.
+I do not separate the physical from the energetic because everything in this universe is energetic.
 I follow the messages that I get from the life in front of me and that is everything.